joshco/ha-wot/README.md

 This integration allows devices conforming to W3C WoT to be integrated with Home Assistant

+> This integration is pre-alpha, using it in production is not-advised

 ### Installation

 Copy this folder to `<config_dir>/custom_components/wot/`.